VishalkrishnaBlaze/Starbucks-Capstone-Challenge/README.md

   * amount: (numeric) money spent in "transaction"
   * reward: (numeric) money gained from "offer completed"
 * time: (numeric) hours after start of test

+The medium article on the data analysis can be found in this [link](https://medium.com/@vishalkrishna.bhosle/starbucks-capstone-challenge-35e3b8c6b328)